 What we don’t: Thick midsole minimizes trail feel in technical sections; we liked prior versions better.

 Hoka has built their reputation around plush, heavily cushioned running shoes, and the latest Speedgoat 6 is a nice upgrade to the popular design.
 With a thick midsole (40mm at the heel), the shoe offers maximum long-distance comfort and underfoot protection, absorbing a nice amount of impact with each stride.
 But there’s a lot more to love about the design: In our opinion, the Speedgoat hits a near-ideal balance of comfort, weight, protection, and responsiveness whether you’re running short or far, fast or slow.
 The aggressive outsole is light but sticky with substantial lugs (improved in the 5), blown rubber, and a Vibram Megagrip compound that holds well on everything from dry dirt and mud to steep rock.
-Tack on a medium-width toe box that fits a broad range of foot shapes, and it’s no secret why the Speedgoat is one of the most well-loved running shoes of 2024.
+Tack on a medium-width toe box that fits a broad range of foot shapes, and it’s no secret why the Speedgoat has garnered such popularity over the years.

 See the Men's Hoka Speedgoat 6 See the Women's Hoka Speedgoat 6